Beam-Connectivity/beam-connectivity.github.io/vacancies/2021-11-embedded-engineer-l2-01.md

 These are disciplines that we are already strong in because they're part of our core stack.
 Any experience you have with these would be a bonus, but is by no means a requirement.

 1. Python skills.
+1. Neworking and/or wireless comms - cellular, Wi-Fi, Bluetooth.
-1. Working with CAN devices or other bus protocols.
+1. CAN devices or other bus protocols.
 1. Hardware prototyping experience with commodity components - e.g. Raspberry Pi, Arduino.
-1. DevOps mindset - knowing how to automate development and operational tasks.
+1. DevOps mindset - knowing how and when to automate development and operational tasks.

 ### Get in touch